Feeding Guidelines

 • Depending on the breed of your cat, some cats will require more food than recommended above for the average house cat.

-• For example, at 6 months old, our Maine Coon kitten Izzy is eating about 35 grams per meal + an extra late evening snack compared to 3-year-old “average” cat Mia at 25 grams per meal.
+• For example, at 6 months old, our Maine Coon kitten Izzy was eating about 35 grams per meal + an extra late evening snack compared to 3-year-old “average to smaller” cat Mia at 25 grams per meal.

 • If you have a special breed, you’ll want to be aware of the nutritional requirements for your cat.